dwarvesf/playbook/engineering/git.md

 # Source Version Control

 It's like a time machine.
+We can save and reload anytime we want to, like the old day of Game Boy Advance.
 We can work in parallel universes of our source code, experimenting without fear of losing work, rolling back if something goes wrong.
-Knowing the right workflow will help to increase team productivity.

 We use Git.
 Git is one of the most popular distributed source version control.
 We use [Github](github.com/dwarvesf/) to open source our works, playbook and practices.
-We also have a [self-host Gitlab](git.dwarvesf.com) to store all of our source code.
+We also have a [self-host Gitlab](git.d.foundation) to store all of our source code.

-If a client has their own GitHub team and wishes to own the repository, there will be a fork of the project that should be used for all issues, pull requests, comments, etc.

 #### Branch & Anti Gitflow